IntersectMBO/plutus/plutus-conformance/README.md

 E.g., run

-`cabal run test-utils .uplc plutus-conformance/uplc/ eval`
+`cabal run test-utils .uplc plutus-conformance/test-cases/uplc/evaluation eval`

 to have the executable search for files with extension `.uplc` in the /uplc directory that are missing output files.
 It will evaluate and create output files for them.

 Or, to update and add outputs to all files in the /uplc directory, run

-`cabal run test-utils .uplc plutus-conformance/uplc/ eval`
+`cabal run test-utils .uplc plutus-conformance/test-cases/uplc/evaluation eval`

 For the manual, run:

 `cabal run test-utils -- -h`

+## Debugging mode for Agda's implementation of the UPLC evaluator

+One can run the following command to get more detailed error messages on the test cases that fail to evaluate in the Agda implementation:

+`cabal run test-utils .uplc [targeted directory/test cases] debug`

+For example, to debug the test cases related to builtins, run

+`cabal run test-utils .uplc plutus-conformance/test-cases/uplc/evaluation/builtin debug`

 ## Executable for Haskell implementation